 AddressSanitizer (ASan) is a fast memory error detector based on compiler instrumentation (LLVM).
-It is fully usable for Chrome on Linux and Mac.
-There's a mostly-functional Windows port in progress too.
+It is fully usable for Chrome on Android, Chrome OS, iOS simulator, Linux, Mac, and 64-bit Windows.
 Additional info on the tool itself is available at https://clang.llvm.org/docs/AddressSanitizer.html.

 For the memory leak detector built into ASan, see LeakSanitizer.
 If you want to debug memory leaks, please refer to the instructions on that page instead.

-The Chromium Memory waterfall (not to be confused with the Memory FYI waterfall) contains buildbots running Chromium tests under ASan on Linux (Linux ASan/LSan bots for the regular Linux build, Linux Chromium OS ASan for the chromeos=1 build running on Linux), OS X (both 32 and 64 bits), Chromium OS (x86 and amd64 builds running inside VMs).
+The Chromium Memory waterfall contains buildbots running Chromium tests under ASan on Linux (Linux ASan/LSan bots for the regular Linux build, Linux Chromium OS ASan for the chromeos=1 build running on Linux), macOS, Chromium OS.
 Linux and Linux Chromium OS bots run with --no-sandbox, but there's an extra Linux bot that enables the sandbox (but disables LeakSanitizer).

 The trybots running Chromium tests on Linux and macOS are: